learningequality/sushi-chef-khan-academy/README.md

    and https://zh.khanacademy.org/economics-finance-domain/core-finance/money-and-banking

 ## Channel variants and Localized Topic Trees (LTTs)
 The Khan Academy content is available under different topic structures.
 The KA content in English was originally organized around high-level Subjects.
 Later, an additional "Math by grade" topic structure was added that contains the same videos and lessons but organized according to the US Common Core Math standards.
-Certain KA languages offer an additional topic structure aligned to local grade levels and curriculula called Localized Topic Trees (LTTs).
+Certain KA languages offer an additional topic structure aligned to local grade levels called Localized Topic Trees (LTTs).
 The KA website offers multiple top-level menu topics that can vary with both language and region.
-All the topic trees are available through the KA API, but the different topic trees co-exist within the same tree structure as returned by the KA API, which can be overwhelming for users (same repeated content and unepected organization).
+All the topic trees are available through the KA API, but the different topic trees co-exist within the same tree structure as returned by the KA API, which can be overwhelming for users since the same content appears repeatedly and organization is unexpected.

 The `SLUG_BLACKLIST` and `TOPIC_TREE_FOR_LANG_AND_VARIANT` info in `curation.py`
 allows us to take advantage of these multiple topics trees and present Kolibri